Central Service Technician

 Questions?
 Contact your program advisor.

-Please note that some clinical sites require compliance with various COVID-19 safety protocols and measures as a condition to placement.
-Required protocols and measures may include, but are not limited to, receipt of COVID-19 vaccination and/or testing for COVID-19.
+Please note that some clinical sites require compliance with various safety protocols and measures as a condition to placement.
 Students may individually address clinical placement requirements with Jenny Clausen, Clinical Placement Specialist.

 Reasonable accommodations may be available for students with documented disabilities and/or sincerely held religious beliefs.
 Students seeking accommodation due to documented disability should contact the Student Accessibility Office.
 Students seeking accommodation due to a sincerely held religious belief should contact Jonathan Pedraza in the Student Life Office.